Experienced Body Surfing & Boogie Boarding

 Warning: Sandy’s can be treacherous and swimmers should be extremely wary when there’s surf present.

-During the summer months, Sandy Beach located on the Southeast tip of Oahu is a popular destination.
+Sandy Beach, Oahu is a popular destination during the summer months.
 Facing the island of Molokai and the strong currents of the Molokai Channel, Sandy beach is dangerous when the surf is up.

-Sandy Beach is a popular leeward beach is about 1,200 feet long and is great for getting away from the hustle and bustle of Waikiki and laying out on the golden sands.
-A wide and expansive beach, Sandys is nice for swimming when the waves are very small, but most often there is a pounding shorebreak that creates very dangerous conditions for novices.
-Do not swim when the shorebreak looks dangerous because it is, and extreme injury may result.
+Sandy Beach is a popular leeward beach about 1,200 feet long and is great for getting away from the hustle and bustle of Waikiki and laying out on the golden sands.
+A wide and expansive beach, Sandys is nice for swimming when the waves are very small, but most often there is a pounding shore break that creates very dangerous conditions for novices.
+Do not swim when the shore break looks dangerous because it is, and extreme injury may result.

-Body boarding and body surfing for the experienced only!
+Bodyboarding and body surfing for the experienced only!
 Sunbathing and Beach Walks.
-Kite-flying on the big grass lawn fronting the beach.
+Kite-flying on the big grassy lawn fronting the beach.
 Swimming only when the water is calm.

 Not looking to boogie board?
 On cloudy days it’s likely the sun will be shining at Sandy’s.
 That gives it a high rating for sunbathing and people watching.
 The trade winds keep it comfortable so make sure you apply plenty of sunblock.
 Typically a half-hour of bare skin exposure in Hawaii sunshine and you’re burned.
 On windier days sunbathers may get a little sandblasted.
 Bring a kite and join the kite flyers on Sandy’s grass apron.

 This lovely golden sand beach is great for relaxing and is very close to Waikiki.
 If the waves are large it is truly awesome to see the local experts at bodysurfing and bodyboarding as they navigate the often treacherous shore break waves.